 By David Reynolds

-As a fan of proper long-sleeved shirts, Papa Bouba Diop has a lot to answer for, in my opinion.
+As a fan of proper long-sleeved shirts, the late Papa Bouba Diop has a lot to answer for, in my opinion.

 I can remember watching Match of the Day in season 2004-05 and watching Fulham playing in a rather attractive Puma kit, with one white sleeve and one black – however, one Fulham player had the lower part of his sleeve as black on the white side, which confused me.

 Upon closer inspection, Diop was wearing something I’d never seen before, a long-sleeved baselayer under a short-sleeved shirt.
 I’m not suggesting that Diop was the very first player in the UK to do this, however he was the first I’d seen doing so.
 Within around 12 months, the trend had well and truly caught on elsewhere.

 Oddly, Diop wore both white and black baselayers with this kit and the next Fulham home strip:

 It was in 2005-06 that I noticed players from my own club – Hibernian – had started to wear baselayers under their short-sleeved shirts.
 There were nevertheless still a few who preferred a proper long-sleeved shirt.
 During this period, it would appear that the players supplied their own baselayers to be worn as it was all a bit of a mish-mash.
 As covered in a previous article by Museum of Jerseys, during the 2007 League Cup final Hibs players wore a number of different-looking outfits: a couple had white baselayers, another had a navy baselayer, one wore regular long sleeves and another cut his long-sleeved shirt short (notable as the long sleeve shirt had a bizarre underarm stripe not present on short-sleeved versions) with the rest in regular short sleeves.